H3AR7B3A7/DesignPatterns/README.md

 # Other Mentionables

 ## Static Factory Method
+A static factory method is a public static method on the object that returns a new instance of the object.
+These type of methods share the same benefits as the traditional factory method design pattern.
+This is especially useful for value objects that don't have a separate interface and implementation class.

 Pro:
 - They have names.
 - They are not required to create a new object each time they’re invoked.